Murder of Colette Aram: Arrest of suspect

 In June 2008 a young man, Jean-Paul Hutchinson, was arrested on a motoring charge.
 DNA swabs are routinely taken from anyone who is arrested, and his DNA was a near identical match to the profile of the killer of Colette Aram.
 However, Jean-Paul was only 20 years old at the time of his arrest and DNA swab, so he had not been born at the time of the murder.
 The match provided the police with the breakthrough needed to solve the case.

 Paul Stewart Hutchinson, father of Jean-Paul and then aged 50, was arrested and charged with the murder in April 2009.
-Initially, Hutchinson tried to blame the murder on his late brother Gerhard (or Gerard), who had died in January 2008 and been cremated, but DNA tests ruled Gerhard (or Gerard) out, as his DNA was held on an hospital blood sample and didn't match that left at the scene.
+Initially, Hutchinson tried to blame the murder on his late brother Gerhard (or Gerard), who had died in January 2008 and been cremated, but DNA tests ruled Gerhard (or Gerard) out, as his DNA was held on a hospital blood sample and didn't match that left at the scene.
 Hutchinson was held on remand after his arrest and entered a plea of not guilty on 5 October, but changed his plea to guilty at a pre-trial hearing on 21 December 2009.